Connection, Care

 Turn the ambassador program into a relationship-driven growth engine.

-I'd treat ambassadors not as a promotional channel, but as trusted partners.
+Every strong community has a small group that shows up consistently — at Sana Sana, that's the 20 attendees who have come to three or more events.
+The job of a great ambassador program is to identify those people early, give them a way to participate more deeply, and let their enthusiasm shape how the community grows.
+At Chiyo, I'd treat ambassadors not as a promotional channel, but as trusted partners.
 That means thoughtful recruitment and onboarding, updated resources, product education, referral support, storytelling guidance, and regular opportunities for connection and collaboration.
 I'd also think carefully about how ambassador tiers, recognition, and incentives can create a sense of momentum, belonging, and long-term investment in the community.
 I'd want every doula, midwife, dietitian, lactation consultant, postpartum coach, and maternal health advocate to understand not only what Chiyo offers, but how to speak about it with warmth, clarity, and confidence in a way that feels aligned with their own practice and community.

 2. 02